Alaina-Noel/time_sheets_fe/README.md

 ## Getting Started

-These instructions assume  you are using MacOS as your build environment and that you have basic understanding of using the terminal. <br> If you don't, email me at [alaina.noel.8@gmail.com](alaina.noel.8@gmail.com) and I'll walk you through it.
+These instructions assume  you are using MacOS Monterey as your build environment and that you have basic understanding of using the terminal. <br> If you don't, email me at [alaina.noel.8@gmail.com](alaina.noel.8@gmail.com) and I'll walk you through it.

-You will need Ruby, Rails, Node and React installed. <br>
+You will need Ruby, Rails, Node, Rbenv, and React installed. <br>

 To check that you have Node installed run ```node -v``` in your terminal.
 If nothing is there, [install Node](https://nodejs.org/en/download/).